Sequencing - Work in Progress

 Illumina Sequencing-by-Synthesis (SBS)

-Illumina's platform is the most widely deployed short-read sequencer in the world.
-It uses a cyclic reversible termination chemistry in which all four fluorescently labeled, 3’-blocked nucleotides compete for incorporation simultaneously.
-After imaging, the fluorophore and blocking group are cleaved, enabling the next cycle.
-Below, every architectural and chemical detail is laid out.
+Illumina sequencing is the most widely deployed short-read platform globally.
+It uses cyclic reversible termination: all four fluorescently labeled, 3'-blocked nucleotides compete simultaneously for incorporation; after imaging, the fluorophore and blocking group cleave, enabling the next cycle.
+The chemistry is elegant and the manufacturing is brutal—Illumina's cost curve has followed Moore's Law, not biological laws.

-Illumina's core SBS chemistry traces back to work by Shankar Balasubramanian and David Klenerman at the University of Cambridge in the late 1990s.
-The two chemists conceived the idea of sequencing DNA on a surface using fluorescent reversible terminators while brainstorming over pints at the Panton Arms pub.
-They founded Solexa in 1998, which was acquired by Illumina in 2007 for $600 million.
-As of 2025, Illumina instruments have generated more than 85% of all sequencing data ever produced worldwide.
-The cost of sequencing a human genome has fallen from ~$2.7 billion (Sanger-based Human Genome Project, 2003) to under $200 on modern Illumina instruments — a reduction of over seven orders of magnitude in two decades, outpacing Moore's Law.
+The underlying chemistry traces to work by Shankar Balasubramanian and David Klenerman at the University of Cambridge in the late 1990s2.
+The two chemists founded Solexa in 1998 on the concept of sequencing DNA on a surface using fluorescent reversible terminators.
+Illumina acquired Solexa in 2007 for $600 million.
+By 2025, Illumina instruments had generated more than 85% of all sequencing data ever produced worldwide—a proportion that reflects not just the platform's technical merits but its cost trajectory and the massive installed base in clinical and research laboratories.
+The human genome cost has fallen from ~$2.7 billion (Sanger-based Human Genome Project, 2003) to under $200 on modern instruments, a reduction matching Balasubramanian's original prediction: domination through chemical simplicity and manufacturing volume.

 Library Structure (Adapter Architecture)